akontaxakis/SMAC3-caps/README.md

 lamda = 0.5                      # used with caps-greedy and caps-beam_search
-selection = 8                  # CAPS-specific parameter that identifies how many pipelines to be selected N = 20                      #parameter taht specifies how many pipelines to be generated data_id = "dionis"           # unique identifier for using a dataset and for history graph + logging files
+selection = 8                  # CAPS-specific parameter that identifies how many pipelines to be selected N = 20                      #parameter taht specifies how many pipelines to be generated data_id = "jannis"           # unique identifier for using a dataset and for history graph + logging files
 ```

 ### Contact